umutterol/YesYourGoatWeb/docs/authoring_guide.md

 - `tutorial` — one-shot tutorial (never repeats)
 - `policy:logs` — marks a specific policy decision for cross-arc triggers

+### 4.1 Cooldowns & Negative Requires (Author Hints)
+- `cooldown:N` — authoring hint to avoid re-surfacing this card for the next N draws.
+The selector treats this as a soft cooldown (not a hard lock).
+- `require:not:seen:event:<id>` — use to model “!flag” style conditions.
+If not yet supported in code, invert logic using existing tags or request support.

 ---

 ## 5. Chaining & Multi-Step Arcs